OpenSwitchNOS/openswitch-ops-docs/developer/development-environment.md

 ```

 #### devenv_patch_recipe
-If the user is working with a recipe and this recipe is not from our source code; after the user made the commit it will run this command in order to create the necessary patch for our environment.
+If the user is working with a recipe and this recipe is not from OpenSwitch; after the user made the commit it will run this command in order to create the necessary patch for the OpenSwitch environment.
 ```bash
 $  make devenv_patch_recipe
 ```